happybono/FinedustMonitorWithGPS/README.md

 * Measuring the finedust contamination level in the air in a real time and display on the OLED Screen.
 * Measuring the current temperature.
 * Track & update devices' location in a realtime.
-* Refining data and synchronize with the web-based cloud services. (e.g. ThingSpeak, Plaive)
+* Refining data and synchronize with the web-based cloud service. (e.g. ThingSpeak, Plaive)

 ### Connections
 * 1 x Micro-USB